Dannysnotepad/Dannysnotepad/README.md

 ## Current Focus

 I am currently learning backend development with Node.js and Express to build robust server-side applications.
-After mastering backend development, I plan to delve into MongoDB for database management, enabling me to create full-stack web applications that integrate a variety of technologies.
+After mastering backend development, I plan to delve into firebase / postgress for database management, enabling me to create rich server side web applications that integrate a variety of technologies.

 ## Future Endeavors